GSA-TTS/FAC/docs/development.md

 #### **"ModuleNotFoundError" for Python Packages**

-- Ensure the virtual environment is activated (`source venv/bin/activate`).
+- Ensure the virtual environment is activated (`source venv/bin/activate` or for Windows 'source venv/Scripts/activate').
 - Reinstall dependencies: `pip install -r requirements.txt`.

 #### **"Command Not Found" for Make**